jcainuk/dojo-blog/README.md

 ## Considerations

-This app was designed purely for laptop and desktop computer screens.
-At the moment it does not work on smartphone screen so moving forward this might need to be fixed and taken into consideration.
+This app was designed for laptop and desktop computer screens.
+At the moment it might not work fully on smartphone screens so moving forward this is an area to be looked at.
 In addition, I neglected testing.
 This is something I would like to come back to later.

 ## Contact